Visa-free travel and registration in Belarus: not so simple

 Foreign travellers should be prepared for strict penalties should they fail to understand or abide by the rules.
 The current practise of registering people with Belarusian visas staying for longer than five days sometimes creates an impression that Belarusian migration authorities view tourists as cash cows.

 Since 2016, the Belarusian authorities have been gradually opening up the country to foreigners.
-On 26 October, Belarus allowed visa-free entry for up to five days for tourists from most Western countries coming to Hrodna Region by bus or car.
+On 26 October, Belarus allowed visa-free entry for up to five days (UPD: from July 2018 the tem is extended to 30 days) for tourists from most Western countries coming to Hrodna Region by bus or car.
 This has already brought thousands of tourists to the region.

 The visa-free regime through the Minsk National Airport introduced in January has more far-reaching implications.
 Belarus opened to ‘favourable countries in terms of migration’ and ‘strategic partners’, including the European Union countries, United States, Canada and Japan (see the full list here).